riboviz/riboviz/docs/user/run-on-Eddie.md

 ```
 $ module load igmm/apps/sratoolkit/2.10.8
-$ module load igmm/apps/pigz
 #prefetch with Aspera client
 $ prefetch SRR9620588 SRR9620586
 $ fasterq-dump SRR9620588
 $ fasterq-dump SRR9620586
 ```

 These download utilities do not have an option to compress (gzip) the files, nor apparently allow you to pipe their output into another program.
 So we use the `pigz` utility to compress.
-In fact we pipe the output of `fasterq-dump` into `pigz` to avoid writing uncompressed fastq data to disk.

 ```
 $ module load igmm/apps/pigz